Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "Sure as shit looked like him, Sister.
 Tall black dude, scary expression, metal arm."

-"You must be able to see in the dark better than I can…" Vakno grumbled.
+"You must be able to see in the dark better than I can..."
+Vakno grumbled.
 She was surprised to find herself *grieving,* and was covering for it with irritability.

 "...It was dark in there?
 Whatever.
 How the fuck was that not Zane?
-I met the guy before… Though, uh, he didn’t try an’ shoot at me that time."
+I met the guy before...
+Though, uh, he didn’t try an’ shoot at me that time."

 "Did he *sound* like Zane to you?"